outpaddling/LPJS/README.md

 [Debian packages](https://www.debian.org/distrib/packages),
 [FreeBSD ports](https://www.freebsd.org/ports/),
 [MacPorts](https://www.macports.org/), [pkgsrc](https://pkgsrc.org/), etc.
 End users should install using a package manager.
-Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges..

 I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
 If you would like to see a package in another package manager, please consider creating a package yourself.
-This will be one of the easiest packages in the collection and hence a good vehicle to learn how to create packages.
+LPJS is easy to package and hence a good vehicle to learn how to create packages.

+Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges, though LPJS will require admin privileges for other reasons.

-For an overview of available package managers, see the [Repology website](https://repology.org/).
+For an overview of popular package managers, see the [Repology website](https://repology.org/).

 ### Installing LPJS on FreeBSD: